MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cdc-class.md

 ### <a name="return-value"></a>Valore restituito

-Diverso da zero se `CDC` l'oggetto è un controller di dominio della stampante; in caso contrario, 0.
+Diverso da zero se l' `CDC` oggetto è un controller di dominio della stampante; in caso contrario, 0.

 ## <a name="cdclineto"></a><a name="lineto"></a>CDC:: LineTo